How Similar Are Grokipedia and Wikipedia? A Multi-Dimensional Textual and Structural Comparison: Methods

-To categorize the topics of the articles, we developed a multi-stage large-language-model (LLM) classification pipeline.
-We first constructed a fixed taxonomy of fourteen semantically distinct categories (e.g., History, Politics and Political Figures, Science and Technology, Literature and Art).
-Article titles were processed in batches of up to 300 and passed to the \textit{GPT-5-nano-2025-08-07} model with strict instructions to assign each title to exactly one category and to avoid the fallback use of “Other” whenever a reasonable category was available.
-The model returned a JSON-formatted list of titles grouped by category, and the script automatically retried up to five times if the output contained formatting errors.
-All valid batch outputs were then combined into an initial classification table mapping each title to its assigned category.
+To assign each article to a topical domain, we implemented a multi-stage pipeline using a large language model (LLM).
+Article titles were processed in batches of up to 300 and submitted to the \textit{gpt-5-nano-2025-08-07} model with explicit instructions to assign each title to exactly one topic and to avoid the use of “Other” unless no reasonable category applied.
+The model returned a JSON-formatted list of titles grouped by category.
+Outputs with formatting errors were automatically resubmitted, with up to five retries per batch.
+All valid outputs were merged into an initial table mapping each title to a category.
+The exact prompts and API parameters are described in the SI.

-Because LLM-generated labels can occasionally be inconsistent across runs, we used a multi-round refinement procedure to improve reliability.
-The entire classification process was repeated across several independent rounds using the same model and prompt.
-After each round, titles labeled “Other” were separated and given to the model for reclassification.
-We then merged the rounds.
-Any article still lacking a category after all rounds was assigned “Other”.
-This multi-round integration approach increased coverage, reduced noise, and yielded a more stable and robust set of topic labels for all article pairs.
+Because LLM-generated labels can vary across runs, we conducted several independent classification rounds using the same model and prompt.
+After each round, titles labeled as “Other” were isolated and resubmitted for reclassification.
+The results were then merged across rounds.
+Titles that remained unclassified after all iterations were ultimately assigned to “Other”.
+This multi-round integration procedure increased coverage, reduced inconsistency, and yielded a more stable set of topic labels for all article pairs.

+As a final validation step, we submitted each provisional category (batched in sets of 200 entries) to the \textit{gpt-4.1-mini} model and instructed it to flag and propose revised labels for any titles that appeared misclassified (see SI for more details).
+All suggested corrections were manually reviewed before inclusion in the final categorisation.